-The weighted average fair value of the stock-options granted during the years ended December 31, 2018 and 2017, determined using a Black-Scholes model was USD 13.98 and USD 6.98, respectively.
+The weighted average fair value of the stock-options granted during the years ended December 31, 2019 and 2018, determined using a Black-Scholes model was USD 6.45 and USD 10.36, respectively.
 The significant inputs to the model were:

-Since the Company has a short track record as a public company, expected volatility has been determined based on the his-
+Since the Company has a short track record as a public company, expected volatility has been determined based on the historical trend of an appropriate sample of public companies operating in the biotech and pharmaceutical industry.

-19. Commitments and contingencies
+21. Commitments and contingencies